project-tsurugi/tsurugidb/docs/sql-features.md

 If you want to use a reserved word as an identifier, you can use delimited identifiers.

 Identifiers cannot start with two consecutive underscores (`"__..."`), they are reserved for system use.

-Tsurugi currently accepts any characters in delimited identifiers.
-We now plan to disallow using non-UTF-8 characters and ASCII control characters in the future.

 The `sql.lowercase_regular_identifier` does not affect to delimited identifiers in contrast of regular identifiers.